Financial-Times/o-ads/README.md

 Responsive slots will react to the window being resized as long as the HTML is well formed, in various browsers the resize event can fail to fire if a doctype is not included.

 #### How to configure
-To enable respsonsive slots you first add your breakpoints to your configuration e.g.
+To enable responsive slots you first add your breakpoints to your configuration e.g.

 ```
 responsive: {
     "extraLarge": [ 1400, 0 ],
     "large": [ 1000, 0 ],
     "medium": [ 600, 0 ],